unforswearing/lnks/README.md

 # lnks
-List / Save / Instapaper your Google Chrome links from the terminal (on OS X)
+List / Save / Instapaper your Google Chrome links from the terminal (on OS X/MacOS)
 <br><br>

 ## Installation